skorezore/bitsy/README.md

 ## Usage

-This project uses [CMake](https://cmake.org/), and as such, you're probably going to want to use CMake to link it.
+This project uses [CMake](https://cmake.org/), so you're probably going to want to use CMake to link it.

 ```cmake
 add_subdirectory(path/to/bitsy)